Shin Splint

 • Tight Calf Muscles: Reduced flexibility in the calves can put additional strain on the shin.

-• Poor Running Technique: Improper alignment or form during exercise can exacerbate stress on the shins.
+• Poor Running Technique: Improper alignment or form during exercise can exacerbate stress on the joints.

 • Pain or tenderness along the inner edge of the shinbone, typically worsened by physical activity.